 The David L. Lawrence Convention Center: A Building in Operation [BiO] Case Study provided recommendations for improvements in energy efficiency1.
 The recommendations are being evaluated and implemented on an ongoing basis.
 Special consideration has been given to energy efficiency projects that would qualify for the Act 129 incentive funds.
-Signed into law in 2008, Act 129 requires electric distribution companies in Pennsylvania to develop cost-effective plans that will reduce energy consumption across the service territory by 1 percent by 2011, and 3 percent by 2013.
-Duquesne Light Energy, the DLCC's electricity provider, implemented a commercial sector incentive program based on kilowatt-hours saved, providing partial reimbursement to the SEA for projects that qualify.
+Signed into law in 2008, Act 129 requires electric distribution companies in Pennsylvania to develop cost-effective plans that will reduce energy consumption across the service territory by specific percentages in target years.
+Duquesne Light, the DLCC's electricity provider, implemented a commercial sector incentive program based on kilowatt-hours saved, providing partial reimbursement to the SEA for projects that qualify.